Why Teamwork Works At Accounting Pro

 This is not to say that unorthodox “out of the box” individual opinions, and constant collaborator groups are useless; quite the contrary.
 However, it does indicate that when it comes to generating ideas, it’s wise to give workers some mental space to find a new solution to a business problem.
 Moreover, occasional collaboration can be an added plus, since many people benefit from a colleague’s brain storm, or simple advice to avoid a traditional course of action which might lead to a financial mistake.
 It may also be possible to measure the effectiveness or collective intelligence of various collaborating groups.

-There are psychological and sociological factors that determine how business groups operate.
+There are psychological and sociological factors in why teamwork works that determine how business groups operate.
 For example, one factor that may determine the effectiveness of group collaboration could be how individual members are able to rate the emotional states of their co-workers.
 Another factor could be the extent to which members in the group take part equally in conversations (the more the better); as well as the proportion of women in the group to obtain diverse points of view.
 Groups that rank highly in these areas cooperate better than others because team work remains vital to the business hierarchy.

 On the other hand, someone at the top of the corporate ladder still has to make the ultimate decision.
 At that level, group collaboration may even become detrimental.
 Indecision, confusion, and feuding at the top of a business organization can cause inefficiency and a loss of profits.
 Co-leadership can also lead to uncertainty within a business firm as to “who is really in charge.”
 In the past, there have been infamous battles and wars among Co-CEO executives.
 Consequently, less than 5% of companies in the Fortune 500 have used a Co-CEO structure since 1989.
 Collaboration, while a useful tool, doesn’t fit every situation.

 Accounting Pro believes the ideal balance is a strong, flexible manager who is willing to listen to, and incorporate, new ideas from both independent and collaborative groups.
 Our highly skilled specialists are allowed (and even encouraged) to discuss and develop new accounting solutions.
 We realize it is necessary to make sure all levels of the business pyramid are working as a team toward a common goal.
-The diverse work force at Accounting Pro is well aware of problems concerning teamwork, especially in the areas of small business start-ups, independent contractors, and freelancers.
+The diverse workforce at Accounting Pro is well aware of problems concerning teamwork, especially in the areas of small business start-ups, independent contractors, and freelancers.
 Join our Accounting Pro “team.”